-NOTE: The Police have stated that they have three weeks to process any online applications.
+NOTE: The Police have stated that they will need three weeks to process any online applications.
 If you send in your application inside three weeks the application may NOT BE APPROVED in time for your arrival!
 To be certain of your permit make sure you place your application BEFORE three weeks from the first day of the event.

 When travelling to New Zealand bring your Overseas Firearms Licence with you

 REMEMBER: You must have a temporary New Zealand Firearms Licence to shoot in New Zealand, even though you may not be bringing firearms with you.
 The New Zealand police do not communicate with you about whether there is an issue or not.
 Pistol NZ no longer advises the airport police of incoming shooters.
 When the police issue the import permit they will advise the airport police themselves of your pending arrival.